zutrinken/Scapegoat/readme.md

 * 14.03.13 - implement flexslider.js, including scripts and fonts the right way, new modernizer version, ordered files
 * 17.03.13 - new screenshot.png, some styles fixed, changes readme to .md
 * 24.04.13 - Finally integrate our own font "PoliticsHeadBold" \o/ – thanks to fRED, font style adjustment, image alignment adjustments.
 Fix jquery implementation.
 Added Shortcode Function for coloums, checkout plugin style in extra css
+* 09.05.13 - Added two ustom style options (organisation & personal) for the german election campaign 2013 of the Piratenpartei Deutschland, kicked the toggle option for the slider